fuyukiSmkw/osu-challengers-ruleset/README.md

 # osu-challengers-ruleset

-A osu!lazer custom ruleset that integrates quick access to osu!Challengers playlists and stats directly into the game.
+An osu!lazer custom ruleset that integrates quick access to osu!Challengers playlists and stats directly into the game.

 ## Install